Kīlauea Summit Ash Hazard

-Kīlauea Volcano’s summit vent within Halema'uma'u sporadically generates volcanic ash as the vent walls collapse into the receding lava lake.
-Rockfalls from the vent walls cause gas explosions that have produced numerous ash plumes since 2008 (when the vent first opened).
-As the summit lava lake continues to drop, there is also the imminent possibility that magma will interact with the water table, potentially creating phreatic (steam) explosions.
-These explosions could produce substantial volcanic ash plumes, that would be larger than those generated by gas explosions.
-The areas directly surrounding Kīlauea Volcano’s summit are most likely to be affected by these phreatic (steam) explosions.
-For more information, please see this video of a USGS Hawaiian Volcano Observatory presentation from May 9th at the Kīlauea Visitor Center.
+Kīlauea Volcano’s summit vent within Halema'uma'u sporadically generates volcanic ash as the vent walls collapse.
+Rockfalls from the vent walls have produced numerous ash plumes since 2008 (when the vent first opened).
+The areas directly surrounding Kīlauea Volcano’s summit are most likely to be affected by these ash emissions.

 Driving in ash: Driving conditions may be dangerous so if you are driving pull off the road and wait until visibility improves.
 Ash can also make roads slippery so reduce your speed.